evanaze/evanazevedo.com/content/posts/nix-rpi5/index.md

 ---
 title: "🍓 How to Install NixOS on the Raspberry Pi 5"
 date: 2024-09-25T12:19:40-06:00
-header_image: raspberrypi5_1_large.jpg
+image: raspberrypi5_1_large.jpg
-header_caption: Image courtesy of Raspberry Pi Foundation
+img_caption: Image courtesy of Raspberry Pi Foundation
 tags: ["Linux"]
+summary: A guide on loading NixOS onto a Raspberry Pi 5
 toc: true
 draft: false
 ---